Switching from GitHub Copilot to Cursor

 TL;DR

-• Low difficulty - most developers are productive within a few hours
+- Low difficulty - most developers are up and running within a few hours

 Why Developers Are Switching

-GitHub Copilot is the most popular AI coding assistant by install base, but Cursor has been gaining ground through a different approach.
+GitHub Copilot is the most widely installed AI coding assistant on the market, but Cursor keeps pulling developers away with a different design philosophy.
 Copilot is an extension that lives inside your editor.
 Cursor is the editor - a fork of VS Code that builds AI into every layer of the IDE.

 Feature Comparison